ervandew/eclim/src/doc/content/vim/common/taglist.rst

 - **g:EclimTaglistEnabled** (Default: 1) -
   If set to 0, disables usage of eclim's ctags implementation.

+.. _taglisttoo:

 TaglistToo: Alternate taglist implementation
 --------------------------------------------

-The <a href="ext:taglist">taglist</a> plugin written by Yegappan Lakshmanan is an excellent enhancement to vim which provides an outline of the current file.
+The taglist_ plugin written by Yegappan Lakshmanan is an excellent enhancement to vim which provides an outline of the current file.
 However, in my usage I've found that there were enhancements that I wanted to make to it, but since the plugin was written to support vim prior to 7.0, the data structures used to hold and display the tags are very difficult to modify.
 So, I decide to implement an alternate version targeting vim 7.x which would be easier to enhance.
 Please note though, that this new version does not duplicate **all** of the functionality provided by the original (although I may add more of those features if user feedback warrants it).

 .. note::